lealceldeiro/gems/JavaConcurrencyInPractice/Chapter2/README.md

 Iintrinsic locks are _reentrant_, if a thread tries to acquire a lock that it already holds, the request succeeds.

 ## 2.4 Guarding state with locks

+Holding a lock for the _entire duration_ of a compound action can make that compound action atomic.

+If synchronization is used to coordinate access to a variable, it is needed _everywhere that variable is accessed_.

+When using locks to coordinate access to a variable, the _same_ lock must be used wherever that variable is accessed.

+For each mutable state variable that may be accessed by more than one thread, _all_ accesses to that variable must be performed with the _same_ lock held.
+In this case, we say that the variable is _guarded by_ that lock.

+Every shared, mutable variable should be guarded by exactly one lock.
+Make it clear to maintainers which lock that is.

+For every invariant that involves more than one variable, _all_ the variables involved in that invariant must be guarded by the _same_ lock.

+## 2.5 Liveness and performance